How to have a Greener Christmas.

 Americans waste $13 billion on unwanted Christmas gifts annually, and it’s increasing every year.
 The rest of the world is no exception to this statistic.
 Don’t you remember the pile of presents you racked up last year and only used half of?

 - Quality time: a movie date, stroll on the beach, a picnic, hike, or dinner.

 - Experiences: climbing, caving, tours, concerts, plays, or wine tasting… the world is your oyster.

-- Giving back: adopt a dolphin, gift at The Good Registry, or ‘buy’ an animal through Oxfam, giving the gift of a $25 loan that changes lives with Kiva,
+- Giving back: Gift at The Good Registry or give the gift of a $25 loan that changes lives with Kiva.

 Feast festively, not greedily.